 Goals for French & Francophone Studies Majors and Minors

 Our first goal is to help students achieve an understanding and command of the syntactic structures and linguistic foundations of the French language.
-Students will be able to describe, narrate, and debate abstract concepts with high intermediate-level proficiency in written and spoken French, as measured by ACTFL standards.
-Students will compile a critical, methodological toolbox with which to appreciate, decode and analyze cultural representations.
+Students will be able to describe, narrate, and debate abstract concepts with proficiency in written and spoken French.
 Students will apply a variety of methods of analysis in their approach to literature, film, and other media.
 Students will engage in critical dialogue with primary and secondary sources.
-Students will demonstrate informational literacy through research and citation (MLA style) in the field.

 Teacher Licensure: French grades K-12